What To Expect as a Hospice Care Volunteer

 How Will You Feel?

 The stories of hospice/palliative volunteers are the stories of triumph, not tragedy.
 You are a valued team member who is welcomed by a family or individual.
-You’ll experience a wide range of emotions, but every volunteer will tell you that they love what they do.
+You’ll experience a wide range of emotions, (read about grief management)but every volunteer will tell you that they love what they do.
 They’ll even say there are moments of humor and joy to be found in hospice as they get to know the families in their care.
 Giving respite to family members and comforting patients is a valuable element of preparing them for the inevitable.
 You will be giving dignity and beauty to the last days of someone who is approaching the end of life, and that is a wonderful gift.
+To understand more, read about the History of Hospice Care and Palliative Care.

 Becoming a Hospice Care Volunteer